VU-Programming/OOFP-repls/README.md

 Grading is mostly based on how much code is reused, and is built up as follows:
 * Amount of tests passed (`ReplTestSuite4_2`): 5.5 points
-* Reuse of common structure of `+`,`-` and `*` in `MultiSet` 0.5 points (hint : use first-class functions)
+* Reuse of common structure of `+`,`-` and `*` in `MultiSet` 0.5 points (hint : use first-class functions, all operations combine the number of times each element occurs, the difference is in how these counts are combined)
 *  Reuse of REPL code between the int repl and multiset repl
     * Sharing of the expression representation 0.25 points
     * Sharing of the code related to variable assignment 0.25 points
-    * Sharing of the commonalities in parsing expressions (string -> Expression)) 0.5 points
+    * Sharing of the commonalities in parsing expressions (string -> Expression)) 1 points
     * Sharing of the commonalities in evaluating expressions 0.5 points

-    * Sharing of the commonalities in simplifying expressions 0.5.
+    * Sharing of the commonalities in simplifying expressions 1.
 Note: You cannot get these points if you do not use pattern matching for rewriting.
-* Code style 2 points
+* Code style 1 points
 * Do NOT use regular expressions instead of pattern matching for rewriting.
 Using regular expressions for rewriting will give you 0 style points.

 Total : 10 points